phamilton-hbs/phamilton-hbs.github.io/docs/drive/colab.md

 Next, to create the starter:
 1. Paste those cells into the blank starter notebook by pressing `Ctrl` + `v`;
 2. At the top of the starter notebook, click `Edit` -> `Clear all outputs`; and
-3. Walk through the starter notebook and remove code or written answers that we want the students to fill in themsevles.
+3. Walk through the starter notebook and remove code or written answers that we want the students to fill in themselves.
 Empty code cells should contain `# ADD COMMAND(S) HERE`, and empty text cells should contain `[ADD ANSWER HERE]`.

 <video style="padding:1px;border:1px solid black;" width="640" height="480" controls>
   <source src="https://i.imgur.com/8NPAtJJ.mp4" type="video/mp4">